KaliLab/neuroptimus/README.md

-#Neuroptimus
-Neuroptimus is a graphical tool for fitting the parameters of neuronal models
+Neuroptimus is an open-source framework for solving parameter optimization problems, with many additional features (including a GUI) to support typical use cases in neuroscience.
+To install Neuroptimus, please visit the GitHub repository https://github.com/KaliLab/neuroptimus .
+The neuroptimus/new_test_files folder in the repository contains several examples of using Neuroptimus, with detailed PDF guides to setting up and running these use cases in the Neuroptimus GUI.

 Installation
 ============

-Get a read only copy of Neuroptimus
+Get a copy of Neuroptimus
 ----------------------------------

 Install `git` and type: